kdelalic/karlodelalic.com-gatsby/content/markdown/blog/efficient-development/index.md

 ![Committed changes](./committed.png)

-## Cycle through files in a directory
+## Cycle Through Files in a Directory

-When you need to `cd` into a specific directory or just execute a command such as `cp` on a specific file, you can type `cd` and then press `tab` to cycle through all of the options.
-Unlike zsh, bash only lists the entries which can be used with the command.
+When you need to `cd` into a specific directory or execute a command like `cp` on a particular file, type `cd` and then press `tab` to cycle through all available options.
+Unlike zsh, bash only lists the entries that are relevant to the command.

 ![Cycling through files by pressing the tab key](./cycle.png)

-## And many more...
+## And Many More...

-Oh My Zsh has an extensive community who have come up with many similar innovations.
-If you are interested in the above, I definitely suggest the you install Oh My Zsh and give all of these a try!
+The Oh My Zsh community has developed many such innovations.
+If you find these features intriguing, I definitely recommend installing Oh My Zsh to try them out!

 ## Installation

-When showing this wonderful piece of software to my peers, I usually refer them to this Github gist found [here](https://gist.github.com/kevin-smets/8568070#how-to-install).
-It will show you have to install iTerm 2, Oh My Zsh, and all of the features that I listed above.
+To introduce this excellent tool to others, I usually share this GitHub gist: [here](https://gist.github.com/kevin-smets/8568070#how-to-install), which explains how to install iTerm 2, Oh My Zsh, and all of the features discussed above.

 ---
-__I hope you enjoyed this article and found it to be worthwhile.
-You can check out all of my projects on [Github](https://github.com/kdelalic) and don’t hesitate to reach out to me on [Twitter](https://twitter.com/karlodelalic)!__
+__I hope you found this article helpful.
+Check out all of my projects on [GitHub](https://github.com/kdelalic) and feel free to reach out to me on [Twitter](https://twitter.com/karlodelalic)!__